 Applying for a Social Insurance Number (SIN)

-If you have a valid study permit that states you “may accept employment” or “may work” in Canada, present your study permit to a Service Canada office to apply for a SIN.
+If you are studying full-time and have a valid study permit that states you “may accept employment” or “may work” in Canada, present your study permit to a Service Canada office to apply for a SIN.

-If you have a valid study permit, but it DOES NOT state that you "may accept employment" or "may work" in Canada, but you are eligible to work off-campus (i.e. you are studying full-time, in a degree, diploma or certificate program at UAlberta) you must first apply for an amendment to your study permit.
+If you are eligible to work on- or off-campus, but your study permit DOES NOT state that you "may accept employment" or "may work" in Canada, (i.e. you are studying full-time, in a degree, diploma or certificate program at UAlberta or you are a full-time exchange student) you must first apply for an amendment to your study permit.

 After your amendment is approved, present your amended study permit to a Service Canada office to apply for a SIN.

-If you have a valid study permit but it states "This permit does not permit the holder to engage in off campus employment in Canada, but you are now eligible to work off campus without a work permit (e.g. you were an ESL student and transferred to a full-time, eligible program of study) you must apply to change the conditions of your study permit and pay the applicable fee.
+If you have a valid study permit but it states "This permit does not permit the holder to engage in off-campus employment in Canada”, but you are now eligible to work off campus without a work permit (e.g. you were an ELS student and transferred to a full-time, eligible program of study) you must apply to change the conditions of your study permit and pay the applicable fee.

 After your study permit is changed, present your new study permit to Service Canada office to apply for a SIN.